MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

 ## tNavigator performance results

 The performance tests of tNavigator v22.4 on Azure used [HBv3-series](/azure/virtual-machines/hbv3-series) , [HBv4-series](/azure/virtual-machines/hbv4-series)  for CPU scaling and [NC A100 v4-series](/azure/virtual-machines/nc-a100-v4-series) and GPU scaling VM running on Linux operating system.
-The Speed test 9 model is used for performance testing of tNavigator.
+The Speed Test 9 model is used for performance testing of tNavigator.

 ### Model details

-The following image shows Speed test 9 model used for performance evaluation.
+The following image shows Speed Test 9 model used for performance evaluation.

 :::image type="content" source="media/speed-test-model.png" alt-text="Image that shows a 3D view of the speed test model." border="true":::
 <br>

-The following table provides the details for the speed test 9 model:
+The following table provides the details for the Speed Test 9 model:

 |Dimensions| Total active grid blocks| Total pore volume | Mesh connection statistics|
 |---|---|-|-|